• Skip to primary navigation

 How to Stop Dog From Biting Leash When Walking

-If they are sitting or laying down, you'll have to scoot your feet under your dog until they get up.
-You may also have to bring the leash straight up over the dog's head and give some light pressure or quick tugs so they don't turn away from you.
+If they are sitting or laying down, you'll have to scoot your feet under your dog until they get up, or just invite them up and start walking away.
+You may also have to bring the leash straight up over the dog's head and give some light pressure so your dog doesn't decide to walk away from you.

 The second your dog takes his mouth off of the leash, take a step back to relieve the spatial pressure.